Shopify/polaris/src/components/TextField/README.md

 Screen readers convey information about text fields automatically through native HTML.

-- Use the `disabled` prop to add the HTML `disabled` attribute to the text field
+- Use the `disabled` prop to add the HTML `disabled` attribute to the text field.
-- Use the `readOnly` prop to add the HTML `readonly` attribute to the text field
+- Use the `readOnly` prop to add the HTML `readonly` attribute to the text field.
-- If you use the `type` prop, then some technologies update the software keyboard provided to the user to be more specific to the task at hand.
-This helps merchants with mobility, vision, and cognitive issues to enter information more easily
+- If you use the `type` prop, then some assistive technologies adapt the software keyboard to the current task.
+This helps merchants with mobility, vision, and cognitive issues to enter information more easily.

 Use the `id` prop to provide a unique `id` attribute value for the text field.
 If you don't provide an `id`, then the component generates one automatically.
 All text fields need to have unique `id` values.